 On 15 June, Egyptian investigators said the deep sea search vessel John Lethbridge had found wreckage of the fuselage of the plane in "several main locations" and had taken the first images of it and begun preparing a map of the distribution area to help with recovery.

 Both the cockpit voice recorder and the flight data recorder were found over the course of the next two days.
 The data recorder confirmed the presence of smoke on board, while the voice recorder captured conversation in the cockpit about a fire.

 Was this an act of terrorism?

-On 15 December, Egypt's Aviation Ministry announced that traces of explosives had been found on victims' remains, adding that a criminal investigation would now begin.
+In December 2016, Egypt's aviation ministry announced that traces of explosives had been found on victims' remains.

 No group had said it was behind the crash, although Egyptian officials said terrorism was the likeliest cause.